jorismertz/nerd-ls/README.md

   -a, --all   Include directory entries whose names begin with a dot (.)
   -l, --long  List in long format
   -i, --icon  Display nerd-font icons
+  -R, --no-relative  Hide ./ and ../ when using --all flag

 Help Options:
   -h, --help  Show this help message